Welcome to St Cuthberts Ormesby

 To proclaim Christ in our worship and in our community and make disciples of all generations

-In order to maintain physical distancing at the end of the service please wait until the steward(s) tells you that your row may leave and follow the one way system while maintaining physical (social) distancing.
+To maintain physical distancing at the end of the service please follow the one-way system while maintaining physical (social) distancing.

-Although no refreshments can be provided at the end of the service at the present time, and we can no longer sing or chant, a warm St Cuthbert's welcome still awaits you.
+A warm St Cuthbert's welcome still awaits you, although no refreshments can be provided at the end of the service, and we can no longer sing hymns during the services.

 Give A Little online offerings

-You can support St Cuthberts by giving an online donation using your Visa or Mastercard Debit or Credit Card.
+You can support St Cuthbert's by giving online using your Visa or Mastercard Debit or Credit Card.

 Thank you for your support

-- In this time when we are all using contactless methods more often it is easy to make an offering using the Give a Little link above if you are unable to be at a service in church or wish to support your local church.
+We are all using contactless methods more often, it is easy to make an offering using the Give a Little link above if you are unable to be at a service in church or wish to support your local church.